NLnetLabs/rpki-doc/source/routinator/installation.rst

 -----------

 Assuming you have rsync and the C toolchain but not yet Rust 1.34 or newer, here’s how you get Routinator to run as an RTR server listening on 127.0.0.1 port 3323:

 .. code-block:: bash

    curl https://sh.rustup.rs -sSf | sh
    source ~/.cargo/env
    cargo install routinator
-   routinator rtrd -al 127.0.0.1:3323
+   routinator server --rtr 127.0.0.1:3323

 If you have an older version of Routinator, you can update via: